SBandoo/data_bootcamp_final_project/README.md

 Submitting the same or substantially similar work in multiple courses, either in the same semester or in a different semester, without hte express approval of all instructors is strictly forbidden.

-I acknowledge that a failure to abide ny NYU Stern Honor Code will result in a failing frade for the project and course.
+I acknowledge that a failure to abide by NYU Stern Honor Code will result in a failing frade for the project and course.

 ### Project Description: